tech-espm/pic-plantrecogniser/README.md

 ## Structure ##

-You can find at the paes.sigmoid.training the training algorithm.
-At this file we have the propagation and the backpropagation, and the goal of this archive is to achieve the best Layer's weights.
+You can find at the __paes._sigmoid_.training__ the training algorithm for the sigmoid function.
+At this file we have the propagation and the backpropagation.
+The main goal of this kind of structure is to achieve the best Layer's weights.

 ### Variables ###